IvanArtogon/firebase-cpp-sdk/README.md

 Note: For x64 builds folder needs to be **vsprojects\x64** and change **Win32** in cmake command to **x64**

+Ivan:
+  Also required perl, go.
+For UWP I used prebuilt flatc.exe, it must in path env var.
+Python27 also must be in the path.

 ### Prerequisites for Mac
 Home brew can be used to install required dependencies: